IgniteUI/indigo-design-docfx/en/components/spline-chart.md

 ## Title

-The Spline Chart has a title that when not needed can be removed by setting its override to ~No Symbol.
+The Spline Chart has a title that can be changed or hidden if not needed.
+In Sketch, the applied smart layout rules allow the layout to adjust accordingly when you want to hide the title and set it to ~No Symbol.
+In Adobe XD, the use of stacks lets you achieve that by deleting the unused layer instead.

 <img class="responsive-img" src="../images/spline_chart_title.png" srcset="../images/spline_chart_title@2x.png 2x" />

 ## Legend

 The Spline Chart comes with a Legend to show the number of series in it and what they represent.
-The Legend is built using a Smart Layout in Sketch and can be adjusted to contain the exact amount of series items by setting the overrides of those not needed to ~No Symbol.
+The Legend is built using a smart layout in Sketch and can be adjusted to contain the exact amount of series items by setting the overrides of those not needed to ~No Symbol.
+While in Adobe XD, the use of stacks lets you achieve that by deleting the unused layers instead.
 Legend items' shape is also configurable with built-in support for rectangle, line, and dot.

 <img class="responsive-img" src="../images/spline_chart_legend.png" srcset="../images/spline_chart_legend@2x.png 2x" />